Guim3/guim3.github.io/_posts/2017-03-20-Fantastic-GANs-and-where-to-find-them.md

 #### You might want to use DCGANs if

-* You want decent quality samples (depending on the dataset).
-Vanilla GANs could work on simple datasets, but they are not as good as DCGANs.
+* You want something better than vanilla GANs (that is, always).
+Vanilla GANs could work on simple datasets, but DCGANs are far better.
 * You are looking for a strong baseline to compare with your fancy new state-of-the-art GAN algorithm.

+From this point, all the types of GANs that I'm going to describe will be assumed to have a DCGAN architecture, unless the opposite is specified.

 ### <a name="cgans"></a> Conditional GANs (cGANs)